ivanbueno-jcc/pdf-remediation/README.md

 4. Run:

     ```uv run -m pdf_remediation.Validate benchmark```

-    a. benchmark is a folder under resources/input.
+5. OPTIONAL

-    b.
-It contains the PDF files.
+    benchmark is a folder under resources/input, containing the PDF files.

-    c.
-Add a new folder under resources/input for different sets of PDFs.
+    If you want to validate against another set of files, add a new folder under resources/input.

-    d.
     Then run:

         uv run -m pdf_remediation.Validate YOUR-NEW-FOLDER